-The museum remains closed to visitors through August 27th.
-Beginning on August 28th, the museum is open only to visitors with a valid Bates ID.
-During this time, the museum remains committed to serving the public through a variety of remotely accessible educational programs.
+Although only open to visitors with valid Bates IDs due to the pandemic, the museum remains committed to serving the public through a variety of remotely accessible educational programs.

 Evolve: a changing exhibition of work from the collection